-- Normal preoperative exams (mammography, ultrasound and MRI).
+- Normal preoperative examinations (mammography, ultrasound and MRI).

-In case of implants situated in front of the pectoral muscle, a lipofilling of the cleavage may be necessary in order to hide the upper part of the implant.
-It usually requires less than 150 cc of adipose tissues and can be performed on a thin patient.
+In the case of implants situated in front of the pectoral muscle, lipofilling of the cleavage may be necessary in order to hide the upper part of the implant.
+It usually requires less than 150 cc of adipose tissue and can be performed on a thin patient.